 The chemical instructions for building a person—and every other creature on Earth—are contained in DNA.
 DNA is shaped like a corkscrew-twisted ladder, called a double helix.
 The two ladder rails are referred to as backbones, made of alternating groups of sugar and phosphate.
 The ladder’s rungs are made from four different building blocks called bases, arranged in pairs: adenine (A) paired with thymine (T), and cytosine (C) paired with guanine (G).
 Humans have about 3 billion base pairs in each cell.
 The order of the base pairs determines the exact instructions encoded in that part of the DNA molecule.
 Also, the sequence of DNA base pairs in one person is about 99.9 percent identical to that of everyone else.

 2. Humans have a lot of DNA.

 Humans begin as a single fertilized cell containing (with some rare exceptions) the full complement of DNA—the genome—arranged into 46 discrete chromosomes (23 pairs, with mom and dad each contributing half of each pair) in the cell’s nucleus.
-There are about 5 feet of DNA coiled up tightly in that first cell.
+There are 6 feet of DNA coiled up tightly in that first cell.
 All the information in the DNA is replicated each time the cell divides.
 The amount of DNA packed into all of an adult’s cells is on the order of 100 trillion feet (about 19 billion miles)—so that if the DNA chain was stretched out, it would be long enough to reach back and forth between the Earth and the Sun more than 200 times.
 Continue reading “Six Things to Know About DNA and DNA Repair”